louieortiz/louieortiz.github.io/README.md

-# Personal Website
+# Welcome!

-This is my website, developed with support from the [Point](https://point-theme.netlify.app/) theme.
+This is my personal website, developed with support from the [Point](https://point-theme.netlify.app/) Jekyll theme.

-:-)